ISISNeutronMuon/MDMC/doc/index.rst

 MDMC Documentation
 ==================

+Please note this documentation is in testing before the first official release of MDMC.

 MDMC is a Python package for optimising classical molecular dynamics (MD) potential parameters by refining against experimental data, particularly dynamical data such as the dynamic structure factor.
 The refinement uses